hvpham-yorku/GameScoutHub/doc/sprint1/sprint1.md

    - **Functionality:**
      - Allow users to sign in using their registered email and password.
-     - Verify credentials and provide access to the dashboard or home screen upon successful authentication.
+     - Verify credentials and provide access to the home screen upon successful authentication.
      - Display an error message for invalid credentials.
    - **UI:**
      - Simple login form with fields for email and password.